docs

 | Decision | Choose correct and resubmit, appeal with documentation, adjust per contract, or bill the patient | Decision is logged with reason; future ERAs reference the prior decision |

-| Execution | Build the appeal packet (medical necessity progress notes, prior conservative care, imaging, lab results) or resubmit the corrected claim | Packet templates by CARC category save thirty minutes per appeal |
+| Execution | Build the appeal packet (medical necessity progress notes, prior conservative care, imaging, lab results) or resubmit the corrected claim | Packet templates by CARC category so staff are not rebuilding each appeal from scratch |

 | Recovery tracking | Track payer response, payment result, or closure reason | Pattern analysis by CARC, payer, provider, and code so future submissions avoid the same denials |